DiDavilaG/SpatialData/README.md

 Learning spatial data and maps
-This is the code from the book an Introduction to R from Spatial Analysis and Mapping it is available online here: https://study.sagepub.com/brunsdon2e The file contain few notes and changes.
+This is the code from the book an Introduction to R from Spatial Analysis and Mapping it is available online here: https://study.sagepub.com/brunsdon2e The file contains few notes and changes.